 Scholarly Commons Citation

 Glen, Patrick J., "Franz Kafka, Lawrence Joseph, and the Possibilities of Jurisprudential Literature" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 967.
+967.